The Homeowner's Guide to Evaluating Roof Condition

 Check Roof Lines

-A properly functioning roof should appear flat and even.
-Wavy lines or dips indicate problems.
-Standing water is a serious issue that needs immediate attention.
+A roof should look flat and even.
+Wavy lines or dips can mean there is a problem.
+Standing water is a serious issue and should be fixed right away.

 03